 This was the first vehicle we encountered on the trails of the Conejo Valley.
 Seen here after the winter rains (and resulted lushly green surroundings) is an old coupe of some sort on the Westlake Vista Trail at Triunfo Creek Park in Westlake Village.
 How did this vehicle get here?
 I don't know, but it must have been an interesting ride!
 This relic is located just off of the trail and you can walk up and touch it if you'd like.

-This interesting fellow is found on the Hawk Canyon Trail in the Western Plateau area of the Conejo Open Space.
+This interesting fellow is found off of the Hawk Canyon Trail in the Western Plateau area of the Conejo Open Space.
 You can get to it from the Western Plateau Trail (trailhead is near the City of Thousand Oaks Municipal Service Center) to the Hawk Canyon Trail, or from the Conejo Canyons Bridge in the Santa Rosa Valley.
 Apparently it was used for target practice.
 It is located in a creek next to the trail and is not particularly accessible.
 (NOTE: As of March 2019, the Hawk Canyon Trail and Conejo Canyons Bridge are still closed as a result of the Woolsey Fire of November 2018.)

 Here is yet another vehicle in the Western Plateau section of the Conejo Open Space.
 This is on the southern section of the Western Plateau Trail, west of the Hawk Canyon Trail.
 I've noticed a trend in these abandoned relics; they are either rust or white in color.
 This is perhaps the best looking of the bunch, but is not reachable.
 It took some solid camera zoom to get this shot.

 Ultrarunner Kira K pointed out the above truck bed of some sorts in the creek below the Conejo Canyons Bridge.
 I've crossed the bridge dozens of times yet never saw this until Kira tipped me off.